emacsmirror/pubmed/README.md

 ```

 - The command `M-x pubmed-get-fulltext` (or the <kbd>g</kbd>) tries to
-  fetch the fulltext PDF of the current entry, using multiple methods.
+  fetch the fulltext PDF of the marked entries or current entry, using
-  The functions in `pubmed-fulltext-functions` are tried in order,
+  multiple methods.
+The functions in `pubmed-fulltext-functions` are
-  until a fulltext PDF is found.
+  tried in order, until a fulltext PDF is found.

 - The value of the variable `pubmed-fulltext-functions` should be a
   list of functions, which are tried in order by `pubmed-get-fulltext`